apache/nuttx/Documentation/platforms/arm/rp23xx/index.rst

-It is also possible to execute from SRAM, which reduces the available SRAM to the OS and applications, however it is very useful when debugging as erasings and rewriting the flash on every build is tedious and slow.
+It is also possible to execute from SRAM, which reduces the available SRAM to the OS and applications, however it is very useful when debugging as erasing and rewriting the flash on every build is tedious and slow.
 This option is enabled with `BOOT_RUNFROMISRAM` and requires `openocd`` and/or `gdb`.

 There is a third option which is to write the firmware on the flash and it gets copied to the SRAM.
-This is enabled with `CONFIG_BOOT_COPYTORAM` and might be useful for time critical applications, on the expense of reduced useable interna SRAM memory.
+This is enabled with `CONFIG_BOOT_COPYTORAM` and might be useful for time critical applications, on the expense of reduced usable internal SRAM memory.

 PSRAM